prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/README.md

 python game.py
 ```

 If you see the "Rock, Paper, Scissors, Shoot!" message, you're ready to move on to project development.
-This would be a great time to make any desired modifications to your project's "README.md" file, and then make your first commit, with a message like "Setup the repo".
+This would be a great time to make any desired modifications to your project's "README.md" file (like adding instructions for how to setup the app like you've just done), and then make your first commit, with a message like "Setup the repo".

 ## Basic Requirements